Online Campus Tour

 Inside the RHB: dining and entertainment

 If you are feeling hungry while on campus, food and refreshments are never far away.
-Along the right-hand corridor in the Richard Hoggart Building sits one of the many coffee shops on campus: Thirty Five café that offers a range of hot and cold food and Costa coffee.
+Along the right-hand corridor in the Richard Hoggart Building sits one of the many coffee shops on campus: Thirty Five Thirty Five Thirty Five that offers a range of hot and cold food and coffee.

 For a more substantial meal, The Refectory can be found in the middle of the RHB.
-This food-court-style dining experience offers vegetarian, vegan and halal options.
-You can choose to dine inside the buzzing space or outside in the peaceful courtyard.
+This food-court-style dining experience offers a new menu each day, including vegetarian, vegan and halal options.
+You can choose to dine inside or outside in the peaceful quad.

 A female member of staff serving a burger in the Refectory A female member of staff serving a burger in the Refectory